google/container-explorer/README.md

 - Mounting containers
 - Support JSON output

+You can build the Container Explorer using the instruction at [Build Container Explorer](#build-container-explorer).

+If you don't want to build, the binaries are available on https://github.com/google/container-explorer/releases.

 ## Usage

 The figure below shows the output of the container-explorer --help command.